 The Office of International Education reviews completed study abroad applications on a rolling basis leading up to the deadline.
 After students have been accepted to the study abroad program, they must decide to commit or withdraw within three days.
-During this period, students can withdraw their application however, will accrue a $50 application fee penalty.
-If students do not submit their official program withdrawal in writing to the Office of International Education before the three day period ends, their enrollment in the study abroad program will be considered confirmed and they are committed to participate.
+During this period, students can withdraw their application however, they will accrue a $50 application fee penalty.
+If students do not submit their official program withdrawal in writing to the Office of International Education before the three-day period ends, their enrollment in the study abroad program will be considered confirmed and they are committed to participate.

 Description of Application Statuses